AKL001/CPP/Module03/README.md

     -if no override -> the vptr(virtual pointer table) would have the same pointer to the parrent class virtual table -else if we have override the compiler create a new child vitual table that contain -> Child::method();

+---- we can only override virtual functions -----